Mr Venn, will you help us learn some English?

 That was the first few lines, lazily quoted from Wikipedia, where you can learn more about him.
 Okay, he brought in Venn diagrams, so what?

-There is a possibility of a subset being identical to another set, which we call an improper subset; if it behaves, we call it proper.
+[Okay, there is also the possibility of a subset being identical to the superset; we call the former an improper subset.
 By the way, whenever we talk about a set, the universal set comes into existence, often without express request.
 If you draw only one circle on a piece of paper to represent a set, say, of even numbers, then the universal set is the white space around the set (the set of all natural numbers).
 Universal set is all inclusive.
-It’s like Lord Krishna’s wide open mouth, where you can see everything in the universe.
+It’s like Lord Krishna’s wide open mouth, where you can see everything in the universe.]

 With the risk of being redundant, defining a proper subset is nothing but writing down a restrictive (defining) relative clause.
 Understanding one helps us understand the other.